vasilescur/Processing/readme.md

 ### Snake

-I made an implementation of the arcade game Snake
+I made an implementation of the arcade game Snake in Java with Processing.

 ### Images